 If you're fine with resting your head in any old place, the Holiday Inn in Salem, New Hampshire, offers affordable room rates for the fall in a great location.
 Kids stay and eat free and there's an indoor pool, and Wi-Fi.
 Although it's not in a scenic location, it's within an easy drive of family-friendly fall attractions in New Hampshire and Massachusetts like America's Stonehenge, the Mega Maze at Davis' Farmland, Walden Pond, and the Mohawk Trail.

 This collection of four inns—plus two lodges and a Lakeshore Cottage—is situated on New Hampshire's largest lake: Lake Winnipesaukee.
 Mill Falls offers enviable autumn views and a convenient, central location from which to explore the many scenic attractions around the lake.
-It's a good choice, too, if you're attending the New Hampshire Pumpkin Festival, now held in Laconia.
+It's a good choice, too, if you're attending the New Hampshire Pumpkin Festival, which is held in Laconia but was canceled in 2020.
 Don't miss the chance to embark on a scenic foliage cruise aboard the M/S Mount Washington.

 Despite the name, the Snowvillage Inn isn't just a destination for skiers and winter-lovers.
 Near the town of Eaton, leaf peepers will love the scenic hiking that awaits right outside the inn's doors, and it's an ideal home base for exploring the White Mountains in the fall.
 Nearby, Crystal Lake is beloved for the fantastic colors that emerge and reflect on the lake in Autumn and the King Pine Ski Resort is a good place to enjoy the views from above with a gondola ride.